greg-raven/Impeachment-Chronicles/_posts/2017-05-10-democrats-talk-of-an-impeachment-clock-for-trump.md

 ---
-title: 'Democrats talk of an 'impeachment clock' for Trump'
+title: "Democrats talk of an 'impeachment clock' for Trump"
 layout: post
 author:
 - Alex Roarty